alariva/laravel-email-domain-blacklist/readme.md

 ## Overriding translation

-Simply add the JSON translation key to your main project translations, and this will override the package validation message.
+Add the JSON translation key to your project core translations, which will override the package validation message.

 [More info on overriding translation](https://github.com/laravel/framework/pull/20599#issue-136044259)